 Some species of whale travel across massive distances during their annual migrations between summer feeding grounds and winter calving/breeding grounds.
 This means that they might face different threats throughout the year.
 During the summer season, the greatest threat a blue whale might face is a lack of food owing to the effects of climate change, but if the whale passes through waters closer to humans during the winter calving season, it might face threats such as ship strikes and noise pollution

 Ocean Alliance was founded with the intention of protecting whales and their ocean environment through research and education.
-Born in an era of commercial whaling, Dr. Roger Payne link to Roger info believed that more could be learned from a live whale than a dead one.
+Born in an era of commercial whaling, Dr. Roger Payne believed that more could be learned from a live whale than a dead one.

 Today, we engage in many activities across a range of programs to meet these goals.